fabianmoronzirfas/num-2-txt-dissolve-pars/README.md

 Then:
 1. TAB to WHITESPACE
 2. LINEBREAK to WHITESPACE
-3.CARRIDGE RETURN to DIGIT WHITESPACE
+3. CARRIDGE RETURN to DIGIT WHITESPACE